robinmonjo/coincoin/apps/blockchain/README.md

 A minimal blockchain implementation in Elixir inspired by [this JS implementation](https://github.com/lhartikk/naivechain)

+## What is a blockchain ?

+> Blockchain is a distributed database that maintains a continuously-growing list of records called blocks secured from tampering and revision. - Wikipedia

+While blockchain is mostly used to store cryptocurrencies transactions, it can also be used to store "any" kind of data.
+This simple implementation focuses on mechanisms behind a blockchain (see the [`token` app](../token/README.md) for a cryptocurrency implementation using this blockchain).

 ## Features / goals

 - as simple as possible